Escalloniaceae (escallonia family) Escallonia

 Escallonia bifida branchlet and inflorescence.
 John Rawlings, 15 June 2005

 Shrubs and small trees available in numerous varieties and hybrids, found in older campus homes but inconspicuous around the inner campus.
 The leaves are dotted with glands and may be sticky to the touch.
-A large bank of the white-flowered E. bifida (its synonym, E. montevidensis, hints at its natural range), with sticky dark green leaves and reddish stems, was on the north side of what is now the Chem-H and Neurosciences Building.
+A large bank of the white-flowered E. bifida (its synonym, E. montevidensis, hints at its natural range), with sticky dark green leaves and reddish stems, was on the north side of what is now the ChEM-H and Neurosciences Building.
 There was a major planting on Lomita Mall opposite what is now the Data Science and Computation Complex, growing with Euonymus japonicus.

 In recent years, the shrubby, pink-flowered E. × exoniensis, the name given to hybrids between E. rubra and E. rosea, have become the escallonia of choice and are now widely planted, including in the Inner Quad circles.